Right2Water: Revision of the Drinking Water Directive

 On 1 February 2018 Karmanu vella and Frans Timmermans announced the revision of the Drinking water Directive 'because this is a topic which is close to Europeans' hearts.
 Water was the subject of the first ever successful European Citizens' Initiative, with over 1.6 million people supporting the Right2Water Initiative before it was submitted to the Commission.
-EPSU the main organiser of the ECI reacted saying that "the European Commission missed an opportunity to implemented the human right to water".
+EPSU, the main organiser of the ECI, reacted saying that the European Commission missed an opportunity to implement the human right to water.
 On 16 December 2020, the European Parliament formally adopted the revised Drinking Water Directive.
 The Directive will enter in force on 12 January 2021, and Member States will have two years to transpose it into national legislation.